MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-18-National-Aeronautics-Space-Administration/subchapter-H-Clauses-Forms/part-1852-Solicitation-Provisions-Contract-Clauses/subpart-1852.2-Texts-Provisions-Clauses/section-1852.213-70.md

 (8) (Complete if dollar value of the resultant contract is expected to exceed $25,000 and the offeror has represented itself as disadvantaged in paragraph (c)(4) of this provision.)
 [The offeror shall check the category in which its ownership falls]:

-— Black American.— Hispanic American.— Native American (American Indians, Eskimos, Aleuts, or Native Hawaiians).— Asian-Pacific American (persons with origins from Burma, Thailand, Malaysia, Indonesia, Singapore, Brunei, Japan, China, Taiwan, Laos, Cambodia (Kampuchea), Vietnam, Korea, The Philippines, U.S. Trust Territory of the Pacific Islands (Republic of Palau), Republic of the Marshall Islands, Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands, Guam, Samoa, Macao, Hong Kong, Fiji, Tonga, Kiribati, Tuvalu, or Nauru).— Subcontinent Asian (Asian-Indian) American (persons with origins from India, Pakistan, Bangladesh, Sri Lanka, Bhutan, the Maldives Islands, or Nepal).— Individual/concern, other than one of the preceding.
+— Black American. — Hispanic American. — Native American (American Indians, Eskimos, Aleuts, or Native Hawaiians). — Asian-Pacific American (persons with origins from Burma, Thailand, Malaysia, Indonesia, Singapore, Brunei, Japan, China, Taiwan, Laos, Cambodia (Kampuchea), Vietnam, Korea, The Philippines, U.S. Trust Territory of the Pacific Islands (Republic of Palau), Republic of the Marshall Islands, Federated States of Micronesia, the Commonwealth of the Northern Mariana Islands, Guam, Samoa, Macao, Hong Kong, Fiji, Tonga, Kiribati, Tuvalu, or Nauru). — Subcontinent Asian (Asian-Indian) American (persons with origins from India, Pakistan, Bangladesh, Sri Lanka, Bhutan, the Maldives Islands, or Nepal). — Individual/concern, other than one of the preceding.

 (d) Representations required to implement provisions of Executive Order 11246—